misiektoja/spotify_monitor/docs/quick-start.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" misiektoja/spotify-monitor:latest --set-sp-dc --env-file /data/.env
 ```

-`--set-sp-dc` never accepts the cookie as a command-line value.
-Use `--env-file PATH` to select a different dotenv destination. `--env-file none` is rejected because the command must persist the validated cookie.
-The existing `-u` and `--spotify-dc-cookie` options remain available for backward compatibility, but command-line secrets may be visible in shell history or process listings.
+`--set-sp-dc` does not accept the cookie as a command-line value.
+Use `--env-file PATH` to select another `.env` file. `--env-file none` is invalid because this command must save the validated cookie.
+The older `-u` and `--spotify-dc-cookie` options still work, but their values may appear in shell history or process listings.

-A webhook URL is a private link that receives notifications.
+A webhook URL is the private address used to deliver notifications.
 Treat it like a password because anyone who has it may be able to post through it.
 Follow the [webhook setup steps](configuration.md#webhook-settings) then save the link with the command that matches your installation:

 ```sh
 # PyPI install